-- 2.10.a.
+2.10.a.
 Faculty members must complete the annual ACGME Faculty Survey.
+(Core)

-(Core) - 2.10.b.
-There must be at least three core program faculty members, including the program director.
-(Core) - 2.10.b.1.
-The core faculty must include at least two anesthesiologists with board certification in critical care medicine through the American Board of Anesthesiology or the American Osteopathic Board of Anesthesiology, or with other qualifications acceptable to the Review Committee.
+- 2.10.b.
+In addition to the program director, there must be at least one core physician faculty member who is certified in reproductive endocrinology and infertility by the American Board of Obstetrics and Gynecology or the American Osteopathic Board of Obstetrics and Gynecology, or who possesses subspecialty qualifications acceptable to the Review Committee.
 (Core) - 2.10.c.
-For programs with four or more fellows, a ratio of at least one faculty member to one fellow must be maintained.
-(Core) - 2.11.
-Program Coordinator

-There must be a program coordinator.
+In addition to the program director, there must be at least one core faculty member who is qualified and available to serve as a research mentor to the fellows.
 (Core)

+2.11.
+Program Coordinator There must be a program coordinator.
+(Core)

 - 2.11.a.
 The program coordinator must be provided with dedicated time and support adequate for administration of the program based upon its size and configuration.
 (Core) - 2.11.b.
-The program coordinator(s) must be provided with support equal to a dedicated minimum of 20 percent FTE for administration of the program.
-Additional administrative support must be provided based on the program size as follows: (Core)
+At a minimum, the program coordinator must be provided with the dedicated time and support specified below for administration of the program: (Core)